melzreal/aws-cert-study/examreview.md

 - The KMS operation generate-data-key returns a plaintext data key, ready to be used to encrypt a document

+- In envelope encryption you encrypt plaintext data with a data key and then use a plaintext master key

+- When an s3 bucket uses SSE-C encryption it should contain x-amz-server-side-encryption-customer-algorithm, x-amz-serverside-encryption customer key and x-amz-server-side-encryption customer key MD5 headers

+- Getsessiontoken api call returns a temporary set of credentials if you want MFA auth

 ### SQS / SES / SNS queues